getpelican/pelican/docs/tips.rst

 Custom 404 pages
 ----------------

-Github has a way to display a predefined custom 404 page when people try to access nonexistent pages on your site.
+GitHub Pages has a way to display a predefined custom 404 page when people try to access nonexistent pages on your site.
 You can find more information about it `here <https://help.github.com/articles/custom-404-pages/>`_.